benjamingreenberg/firebase-email-template-system/README.md

 ## About

 This project uses [Google Firebase](https://firebase.google.com/) as a back-end for a basic email template system.
+It creates HTTP endpoints to generate emails from templates.
+Requests include the name of the template file to use, and what values to use for replacing the tags in the template.
+The system has two endpoints for receiving requests: ```getEmail``` responds back with the generated email, and ```sendEmail``` actually emails it.

-It creates HTTP endpoints to get and send emails that are generated using template files. [mustache.js](https://github.com/janl/mustache.js/) is used for the template syntax, and the mustache tags are replaced with data sent within the body of the HTTP request.
-[SendGrid](https://sendgrid.com/) is used to send the emails.
+[mustache.js](https://github.com/janl/mustache.js/) is used for the template syntax, and [SendGrid](https://sendgrid.com/) is used to send the emails.

 I created this project as a learning exercise.
 It is not intended to be a robust and production-ready system.
-The method to prevent unauthorized connections is relatively basic, and no code exists for throttling requests.
+The method to prevent unauthorized connections is relatively basic, only one email can be included in each request, and the system has no mechanism to throttle requests.

 Also, it's not practical to have the template files reside on the filesystem.
 A change to a template requires you to redeploy to Firebase.
 It would be better